 - 4. Churn the custard in an ice-cream maker according to the manufacturer’s instructions.
 The ice cream is finished once it has increased in volume and holds the line of the stirring mechanism.
 It should mound like softly whipped cream.
 At this point, you must freeze the ice cream for 4 hours to attain a scoopable consistency.
 It is best served the day it is churned but will keep for up to 1 week in the freezer.

 - Make the cherry compote

-- 5. Using a cherry pitter, remove the cherries’ pits.
+- 5. Using a cherry pitter, remove the pits from the cherries.

-- 6. Run a paring knife down one of the vanilla beans and scrape the seeds into a medium heavy-bottomed saucepan; add the split pod as well.
-Add the port and sugar, bring to a simmer, and let cook for 5 minutes.
+- 6. Run a paring knife down one of the vanilla beans to split it and scrape the seeds into a medium heavy-bottomed saucepan and then toss in the pod as well.
+Add the port and sugar, bring to a simmer, and cook for 5 minutes.
 Add the pitted cherries, bring to a boil, then reduce the heat to a simmer and cook for 10 minutes, making sure to stir the mixture gently 2 or 3 times.
-Pour the compote into a bowl and chill over a larger bowl of ice until cool.
+Pour the compote into a bowl and nestle it inside a larger bowl filled halfway with ice until cool.
 (The compote will keep in an airtight container in the refrigerator for up to 3 days.)

 - Make the bread pudding